corpus-core/colibri-stateless/src/chains/eth/threat_model.md

 * Let p1 be the probability of a 1-slot reorg and p≥2 the probability of a reorg with depth ≥2.
 The verifier’s exposure is approximately p≥2.
 * Empirically, documented deep reorgs on the Beacon chain are very rare; notable incidents (e.g., a 7-block reorg in May 2022 during stabilization) are outliers.
 Public analyses indicate that under normal network conditions, depth ≥2 reorgs are extremely uncommon on mainnet.
+* Empirically, 1-slot reorgs are observed on mainnet with a cadence of roughly every 1–2 hours; see [Etherscan Forked Blocks (Reorgs)](https://etherscan.io/blocks_forked).
+Due to the protocol placement of `SyncAggregate` in the next block’s body, an orphaned block from a 1-slot reorg will not have its `SyncAggregate` included in any canonical block.
+Therefore, a prover sourcing aggregates from the canonical head does not accept orphaned 1-slot blocks.
+The only exception would be an adversary who collects ≥2/3 sync-committee signatures off-chain (never on-chain) and assembles an aggregate that the prover did not extract from a canonical block.
 * Adversarially forcing a canonical block to carry a valid sync aggregate for a block that will later be orphaned requires either:
   * controlling two or more consecutive slots on a minority fork and eclipsing ≥2/3 of the 512 sync-committee participants during that window; or
   * causing a large-scale network partition that isolates ≥2/3 of the sync committee.
 Both are operationally daunting; the latter resembles the capability to control or isolate the majority of committee participants for a slot.